 Whether you’re in school or starting fresh in a new industry or field, there are internships, and then there are dream internships.
 The hands-on work experience, mentorship with industry leaders, and networking opportunities that internships provide are invaluable, so when you find one that is perfect for you and your goals, nailing the cover letter is of the utmost importance.

-After all, cover letters seem a little old school--but you can play ball with both old and new school, which is why you’re the one for the position.
+After all, the cover letter seems a little old school━but you can play ball with both old and new school, which is why you’re the one for the position.
 By understanding the importance of a great cover letter for an internship, especially one that’s your dream opportunity, you can easily learn how to deliver one that wows, setting you apart from the horde of other students vying for the same internship.